groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/groupdocs-merger-java-retrieve-document-info-guide/_index.md

 </dependency>
 ```

-**Gradle:**
+**Gradle**

 ```gradle
 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

-Alternatively, you can download the library directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+You can also download the JAR directly from the official release page: [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition

-To use GroupDocs.Merger:
-- **Free Trial**: Download and test with a free trial license.
-- **Temporary License**: Obtain a temporary license for extended testing.
-- **Purchase**: Buy a full license for commercial projects.

-Visit [GroupDocs.Purchase](https://purchase.groupdocs.com/buy) for more details.
-Setting up is straightforward, allowing you to implement quickly!

-## Implementation Guide

-### Retrieve Document Information

-#### Overview

-Using GroupDocs.Merger, access metadata such as page counts and authors, enhancing document management applications.

-#### Step-by-Step Implementation
+To unlock full functionality:

+- **Free Trial** – Test the API without a cost.
+- **Temporary License** – Extend the trial period for deeper evaluation.
+- **Full License** – Purchase for unlimited production use.

+Visit the purchase portal for details: [GroupDocs.Purchase](https://purchase.groupdocs.com/buy).

+## How to read pdf metadata java using GroupDocs.Merger

-**Step 1: Initialize the Merger**
+### Step 1: Initialize the Merger

-Create a new `Merger` instance with your document's path:
+Create a `Merger` instance pointing to the target file.

 ```java
 import com.groupdocs.merger.Merger;